-Our firm has spent a lot of time, effort and energy trying to get an honest answer to the question defense experts sedulously avoid: how much do you make testifying in accident cases and how much have you made from this law firm/insurance company?
+Our firm has spent a lot of time, effort and energy trying to get an honest answer that defense experts sedulously avoid: how much do you make testifying in accident cases and how much have you made from this law firm/insurance company?

-I think we have fought this issue as hard as anyone in Maryland, recently getting a helpful Maryland Court of Appeals opinion that makes more clear what Maryland law is on the scope of the expert’s obligation to produce financial records.
+I think we have fought this issue as hard as anyone in Maryland, recently getting a helpful Maryland Court of Appeals opinion that makes more clear what Maryland law is on the expert’s obligation to produce financial records.

-I know a lot of insurance defense attorney in Maryland think we do this to harass their experts.
+I know a lot of insurance defense attorneys in Maryland think we do this to harass their experts.
 I get why they think this.
 There is too much gamesmanship in Maryland accident cases between plaintiffs’ accident lawyers and the insurance companies.
 Both sides are guilty of this.
-But with this expert issue, the reality is that jurors do care more about bias then they do the doctor’s pedigree.
+But with this expert issue, jurors care more about bias than they do the doctor’s pedigree.
 We care about this issue so much because we think it makes a difference to jurors.

-This does not mean that jurors think or even I think that because an expert makes a large amount of money for testifying it means that the expert is lying.
+This does not mean that jurors think or even I think because an expert makes an enormous amount of money for testifying, it means that the expert is lying.
 I think there are some experts – including some defense experts – who testify regularly and still shoot straight.
 But let’s not kid ourselves either: there are a lot of frequent flyer experts whose opinions are colored by who is paying them.

-- Cross examining defense experts: ideas on cross examination (includes an interesting comment by a well respected Maryland doctor on the issue of whether gross income is relevant)
+- Cross-examining defense experts: ideas on cross-examination (includes an interesting comment by a well respected Maryland doctor on whether gross income is relevant)